Information To Prepare You For Graduate School

 3. Complete Your Student Health History Form

-You will not be able to register for classes until you have completed your Student Health History Form (available at http://shs.uconn.edu/forms/), which is mandatory, and should be completed and returned to Student Health Services at the address listed on the form.
+You will not be able to register for classes until you have completed your Student Health History Form (available at http://shs.uconn.edu/forms/), which is mandatory, and should be completed and returned to Student Health and Wellenes Medical Care at the address listed on the form.
 Students in Clinical Training Programs (Nursing, Pharmacy, Physical Therapy, Speech Therapy, Psychology, Social Work and Allied Health Sciences) have advanced medical and immunization requirements that will be outlined in your Letter of Acceptance from your individual program.
 Distance Learners with all courses online or students participating in UCAPP do not need to meet the immunization requirements.
 It is each student’s responsibility to notify Student Health Services on an annual basis if that is the case.
 The University of Connecticut requires all incoming students, regardless of age, to complete a Tuberculosis Risk Questionnaire (as found on the Mandatory Health History Form) to provide documentation of TB risk.
 Although this is only a requirement for students at the Storrs campus who are not in a clinical training program, we strongly recommend completion by regional campus students as well.

 4. Complete the Online Not Anymore Training